Phi Phi Islands and Maya Bay Day Trip from Krabi

 Maya Bay is the busiest spot of the tour as it’s crowded with people from Phuket and Krabi and boats from Phi Phi Don.

-And the most chaotic part is the boat docking at Maya Bay, as they’re not permitted to dock inside the bay but rather on the other side where there is a floating dock.
-And then you walk for about 5 minutes to get to the Maya Bay beach.
+The most chaotic part of the Phi Phi Islands tour is the boat docking at Maya Bay, as they’re not permitted to dock inside the bay but rather on the other side, where there is a floating dock.

-Lo Samah Bay, floating pier for Maya Bay, Phi Phi Islands
+Lo Samah Bay, the floating pier for Maya Bay

-And boats are not permitted to stay docked at the floating pier, so after you’re done with the beach, you must stay with your group and board the boat simultaneously.
+The boats are not permitted to stay docked at the floating pier, so after you’re done with the beach, you must stay with your group and board the boat simultaneously.
 When you’re done, the boat must move away to make space for the other arriving or departing boats.

 And the day tour from Krabi to Phi Phi Islands is especially worth your money if your budget or schedule doesn’t permit a stay at Phi Phi Don Island.

-Phi Phi Islands day trip from Phuket
+Phi Phi Islands day trip from Phuket - Krabi to Phi Phi Islands tour - Krabi to Maya Bay tour

 What to pack for the Phi Phi Islands day tour?